 Shout-Out: A crook in New York City references Wolverine when describing Hancock's costume, as it looks like the X-Men's black suits.

 There Can Be Only One: Mostly inverted, the supers are in pairs who weaken each other if they get close enough, but the last two never quite get together.

 The Power of Love: As above, the supermen and women are designed in pairs that are drawn to each other, and according to Theron's character, being close to one another causes them to lose their powers so they can grow old and die together.
-However, Hancock's irresponsibility interferes with this plan by causing them both to break up and get back together every century or so.
-An attack while the two are depowered leads to Hancock becoming amnesiac, and Mary leaving to marry Ray and live a normal life.
+However, Hancock's desire to continue being a hero even at the expense of their life together was, according to Mary, a failsafe, so that would always be somebody to watch over humanity.
+An attack while the two are depowered leads to Hancock becoming amnesiac, allowing Mary to leave and eventually meet Ray about eighty years later.

 The scene before showed a news report about him being hospitalized with gunshot wounds.
 Though they did start planning to escape and get revenge long before this happens though.

 Trailers Always Spoil: Later trailers and the DVD cover all spoil the twist that there's another superhuman.

 Trainstopping: Hancock saves Ray by stopping a train from hitting his car.